Sign up for Lesson Plans, discounts & more!

 Then there is coquina.
 Coquina is a sedimentary rock made of seashells.
 The shells are made of minerals but they are not minerals.

-Coal is considered a rock but it is not made of minerals it comes from organic matter plants.
+Coal is considered a rock but it is not made of minerals.
+It comes from the organic matter in plants.

 What Is A Rock?
 Perhaps the more important question is “why study rocks?”

-We have learned that the earth is constantly moving, shifting, and changing.
-Rock is continually being created.
-It is heated, squeezed, and weathered into new rocks.
+In fact we have learned that the earth is constantly moving, shifting, and changing.
+There have been many super-continents that have broken up only to form again anew.
+The moving continents have created mountains and witnessed these mountains slowly weather away into plains.
+Rock is continually being created, heated, squeezed, and weathered into new rocks.
 Finally, it is remelted to start the process anew.
 By studying rocks, we learn to read the pages of earth’s history.
+This study of rocks is called Petrology.